 Foreign direct investment in the Republic grew considerably after enactment of the foreign investment law in 1995, which dismantled barriers to foreign direct investment that had existed previously.
 For a discussion of this law, see "The Economy-History and Background."
+Between 2010 and 2013, annual foreign direct investment growth was on average 1.8%.

-In 2010, foreign direct investment decreased by US\$141.7 million as compared to 2009; primarily due to declines in investment in the mining and real estate sectors, and increased in 2011 by US\$379 million, mainly because of significant investments in the mining and electricity sectors.
+In 2009, foreign direct investment inflows decreased by US\$704.6 million primarily as a result of the cessation of inflows to the transport sector.
+Foreign direct investment decreased by US\$141.7 million in 2010, primarily due to declines in investment in the mining and real estate sectors, and increased in 2011 by US\$379 million, mainly because of significant investments in the mining and electricity sectors.
 The increase in foreign direct investment inflows during 2012 was largely directed towards the mining, commerce and manufacturing sectors, including the purchase by the Ambev Group of the Dominican Republic-based brewery, Cervecería Nacional Dominicana, for over US\$1.2 billion.
 In 2013, foreign direct investment decreased by US\$1.2 billion, mainly explained by the reduction in new inflows in the commercial and mining sectors.
 In the case of mining sector, Pueblo Viejo Dominicana Corporation had started production and was not receiving additional investment.
 Regarding the commercial sector, the high value of the sale of Cervecería Nacional Dominicana the previous year was not surpassed by new incoming flows, resulting in a decrease in foreign direct investment.
-In 2014, foreign direct investment inflows increased by US\$ 218.0 million, and were largely directed towards the commercial, communications and financial sectors.